 “You want anything?” he says.

-He walks through the automatic doors and comes back with mini apple pies.
+“No,” I say, grabbing the handlebars.
+He disappears through the automatic doors and reappears with miniature apple pies.
 We tear off the wax paper and bite into sugary crust.
-Then, we stroll until the sidewalk ends and rectangles of green take over the landscape.
+We walk the sidewalk until rectangles of green take over the landscape.

 “You’re welcome,” he says.
+I smile.

-“Hey.
-Maybe he’ll screw up and give you a good picture this time.”
+“Hey,” I say, “Maybe he’ll screw up and give you a good picture this time.”

-“You… shut the fuck up,” he says, smiling.
+“Shut the fuck up,” he says, laughing.

 “Here,” he says.
 “I can’t finish it.”

-“I better go.”
+“I better go.” he says.

-“Wait, I’ll walk you to the top,” I say.
+“I’ll walk you to the top.”

-“No, I’ve got it,” he says.
+“Naw, I’ve got it,” he says.

 “Be careful,” I say.

 “How do you know?”
-I say.

-“I could go over there right now and tell them what’s going to happen and they won’t do anything about it,” he says.
+“Look at the way it’s leaning,” he says.
+“And the roots are coming out of the ground.
+I could go over there right now and tell them what’s going to happen and they won’t do anything about it,” he says.

 © Darlene Eliot